 - Stop by Huey’s for some fresh-baked beignets.
 Mmm!

-- Grab unique (but delicious!) dinner & drinks at Treylor Park.
+- Grab a unique (but delicious!) dinner & drinks at Treylor Park.

 - Stop for coffee and a macaron at The Paris Market Café